GlowstoneMC/docs/index.rst

 Glowstone is a fast, customizable and compatible open source Minecraft_ server written in Java that supports plugins for Bukkit_, as continued by Spigot_ and Paper_.
 Glowstone's code is completely from scratch, so some Bukkit plugins that use Mojang code will not work, though.

-This documentation introduces Glowstone for server owners and developers.
+This documentation introduces Glowstone mostly for server owners.
 If you are someone that plays on a server powered by Glowstone, you may find `our website`_ more interesting.
+If you are a developer, you can find more contributing instructions on `our wiki`_.

 If you need help with something or if the documentation can't answer your question, you can chat with us via `our Discord server`_.